noglitchyo/symfony-middleware-bundle/README.md

       filter: # Filter is optional, if not provided the collection will be executed for every requests
         routePath: '/path/test/1'
         routeName: 'myCustomRouteName'
-        controller: 'App\Controller\SomeController' # Should be the class name
 ```

 #### Tests